-On the cusp of new transplant eraSeptember 28th, 2011 in Other /
+On the cusp of new transplant eraSeptember 28th, 2011 By Alvin Powell in Other /

 Bohdan Pomahac, director of plastic surgery transplantation at the Brigham and assistant professor at Harvard Medical School, spoke at an event that featured Joseph Murray, professor of surgery emeritus at Harvard Medical School, who performed the world’s first organ transplant at what was then the Peter Bent Brigham Hospital in 1954.
 Credit: Justin Ide/Harvard Staff Photographer